 One of the most overlooked benefits to med ball training is the fact that you can perform med ball work often without any issues.
 Sprinting, performing power work like Olympic lifts, heavy strength work or hard conditioning daily would crush the CNS and eventually lead to breakdowns physically.
 But med ball work❓ It can probably … Continue reading Med Ball Frequency

 Failure to train pure 1-leg strength is a meaningful way is one of the biggest mistakes a performance coach can make. https://www.youtube.com/watch?v=2uJLMVbuNzY

 Happy Monday!
+I hope everyone had a great weekend!
 Like every other Monday, here are a few thoughts bouncing around in my head after a week of reading, podcasts, cruising social media and any other continuing ed.
 Enjoy!
-Exercise is just like medicine.
-We want to find the minimal effective dose that will allow for the maximal benefit.Coaching hack: make the weight … Continue reading Monday Musings
+Do you have to use barbells?
+No. Do you have to use dumbbells?
+No. Do you have … Continue reading Monday Musings

 Happy Sunday!
 Just like every other Sunday, we have another group of podcasts and articles to read and listen to that I have dived into.
 Like every other week, there was a ton of content out there both in written form and through podcasts.
 Before we get to the weekly content, I wanted to remind … Continue reading S&C Week in Review: 7/18